 Business Risks

-Matters concerning the future and the recognition of risks in the text are as determined by the Group as of the end of this fiscal year.
+Matters concerning the future and the recognition of risks in the text are as determined by the Group as of the end of the fiscal year ended March 31, 2024.
 The following, however, does not include all risks.
 Risks that are unpredictable or deemed insignificant at this point in time may impact on businesses in the future.

 (Major Risks)